-If the optional transport package is installed, unlock the transport cart and disconnect the cart's lift straps prior to lifting the header (see section 21.6).
+If the optional transport package is installed, unlock the transport cart (but leave the lift straps connected) prior to lifting the header (see section 12.3).

-- Position combine directly behind the Header with the Feeder House aligned as closely as possible, on center, with the Feeder House Adapter on the Header. - Lower the combine feeder house and slowly drive the Combine forward until the top of the Feeder House is able to cradle the top Cross Member of the Subframe on the Header.
+- 1. Position combine directly behind the Header with the Feeder House aligned as closely as possible, on center, with the Feeder House Adapter on the Header. - 2.
+Lower the combine feeder house and slowly drive the Combine forward until the top of the Feeder House is able to cradle the top Cross Member of the Subframe on the Header.